ask0ldd/P12-SportsDashboard/README.md

 </u>
 </b><br>

-The dev environment was generated using Vite.
+The development environment was generated using Vite.

-All the components were implemented with the use of React, through a functional approach.
+All the components were implemented with the help of React, through a functional approach.

-Typescript was used on this project, with a real focus on precise typing.
+Typescript was used, with a real focus on precise typing.

 And finally, the JSDoc of all components was produced.